aff3ct/aff3ct/doc/sphinx/source/user/simulation/parameters/mnt/mnt.rst

    :Default: :file:`./hist`
    :Examples: ``--mnt-err-hist-path my/histogram/root/path/name``

 Path to the output histogram.
-When files are dumped, the current noise value is added to this name with the *.txt* extension.
+When the files are dumped, the current noise value is added to this name with the ``.txt`` extension.

-An output filename example is :file:`hist_2.000000.txt` for a noise value of :math:`2\ dB`.
-For `Gnuplot <http://www.gnuplot.info/>`_ users you can then simply display the histogram with a simple command:
+An output filename example is :file:`hist_2.000000.txt` for a noise value of 2 dB.
+For `Gnuplot <http://www.gnuplot.info/>`_ users you can then simply display the histogram with the following command:

 .. code-block:: console